kstenerud/streamux/README.md

 ### Cancel

 The cancel message cancels a request in progress.
 The ID field specifies the request to cancel.
-After sending a cancel message, the ID is locked (cannot be used, and all responses to that ID are discarded) until a Cancel Ack message for that ID is received.
+After sending a cancel message, the ID is locked (cannot be used, and all responses to that ID must be discarded) until a Cancel Ack message for that ID is received.

 ### Cancel Ack